cnlinxi/speech_emotion/README.md

 2. `python predict.py`

    Predict emotion from audio.
-You shoud specify the file path of audio to be predicted.
+You should specify the file path of audio to be predicted.
 For good performance, the audio should be less than 5 second.
 You will get the result such as

-   "the top 2 emotion is: ('happiness', 0.20501734) the top 2 emotion is: ('neutral', 0.29067296)"
+   "the top 2 emotion is: ('happiness', 0.20501734)\\
+   the top 2 emotion is: ('neutral', 0.29067296)"

 ### File structure